peterkhe1999/CheatSheet/OSEP/README.md

 </Project>
 ```

-The default C# project example file above will simply print "Hello From a Code Fragment" and "Hello From a Class." to the screen.
+The C# project file above will simply print "Hello From a Code Fragment" and "Hello From a Class." to the screen.

 ```bat
 C:\Windows\Microsoft.NET\Framework\v4.0.30319\msbuild.exe T1127.001.csproj